 Unfortunately, you won’t be able log into AEC EmployMe.

-No. You can use myAEC to access AEC EmployMe as an alternative to Digital Identity.
+No. You can use myAEC to access AEC EmployMe as an alternative to Digital ID.
 You can choose the method that suits you.

 myAEC is a secure and safe way to create an account to access AEC services.
 It uses two-factor authentication, which provides an additional layer of security and protection.
 Learn more about myAEC account.

-A Digital Identity helps verify who you are, making accessing government services online simpler, safer, and more secure.
-Learn more about Digital Identity.
+A Digital ID helps verify who you are, making accessing government services online simpler, safer, and more secure.
+Learn more about Digital ID.

 Check that you entered your phone number or email details correctly.
 SMS or email verification may take a few minutes to process.
 Alternatively, call 13 23 26 for support.